 We take pride in helping our clients think big.
 We work hard not to be constrained or detracted by current realities.
 The joy of thinking big with a learning mindset sustains us and our clients through important hours of idea generation, iteration, and detailed planning to find the best possible path forward.
 But when the big thinking is done, we are equally focused on the critical details of implementation.
 During this phase, clients find us cheerful, pro-active and dedicated to ongoing, clear and authentic communication.

-Before Gates, Andrew served as Chief Strategy Officer at VolunteerMatch.org where he was a founding team member and helped grow VolunteerMatch from start-up to sustainable non-profit enterprise serving more than 100,000 nonprofits.
+Before Gates, Andrew served as Chief Strategy Officer at VolunteerMatch.org where he was a founding team member and helped grow VolunteerMatch from start-up to a sustainable non-profit enterprise serving more than 150,000 nonprofits.
 A former high-school teacher and youth development leader, Andrew is a proud Denver Kids mentor.
-He earned his Bachelor of Arts from Brown University and his Master’s in Public Policy from the Goldman School at University of California, Berkeley.
-He lives in Denver, Colo. where his three children attend Denver Public Schools.
+He earned his Bachelor of Arts from Brown University and his Master’s in Public Policy from the Goldman School at the University of California, Berkeley.
+He lives in Denver, CO where his three children attend Denver Public Schools.

 Mike completed his MBA at the University of New Haven and his BA from Beloit College where he was named the inaugural recipient of the Warren Miller Blue Skies Award.

 Shyla Banar brings a varied range of skills in non-profit research, evaluation, and methodology to the StepChange team.
 Shyla plays a critical role in helping to design the future work of the Zephyr Impact collaborative philanthropy initiative and adapting the current portfolio of work to optimize impact.
 Zephyr's programmatic work is organized into successive stages of refinement inclusive of search, grantee development, and impact execution.